yenhuanli/yenhuanli.github.io/source/_posts/2017-09-23-blackwell-approachability.markdown

 P_t \in \mathrm{arg\, min}_{P} \max_{Q} \left\langle \tilde{f}_{t - 1} - \mathrm{proj} ( \tilde{f}_{t - 1} ), f ( P, Q ) - \mathrm{proj} ( \tilde{f}_{t - 1} ) \right\rangle .
 $$

-The is a bilinear saddle point problem; there exists a variety of algorithms solving such a problem.
+This is a bilinear saddle point problem; there exists a variety of algorithms solving such a problem.

 ### Proof of Theorem 1